 The purpose of Treasure Mapping is to create a powerful visual representation of what people – individually or collectively – want to create in their personal or professional lives.
-It is one of the ways in a workgroup, or the entire organisation can create a shared vision.
+It is one of the ways in a workgroup, or the entire organization can create a shared vision.

 How It Is Done

-Each participant is given a pile of magazines, a pair of scissors and a stick of glue.
+Each participant is given a pile of magazines, a pair of scissors, and a stick of glue.
 If the Treasure Mapping is being done as an individual activity, the participants are given a sheet of paper, perhaps 8.5 x 11 or A3 size.

 If it is being done as a collective activity, a large sheet of paper is taped to the wall.

 First, participants are asked to think about the ‘new something or other’ (such as a new way of working, a new product or a new service) that they would like to see come into being.